parmacalcio1913/a-football-rag/README.md

 ## What's next
 The repo is intentionally minimal.
 Soon, we will publish an article to show you possible extensions (like the addition of support for multiple files research and/or web search), and how it can be wrapped into a chatbot.

+Feel free to take this code and make it the building block of your application.
+Or to contribute to this repository, if you think it can be improved!

+## Support
+For any questions, reach out on [LinkedIn](https://www.linkedin.com/in/matteo-matteotti/).